Jobbers.io vs Fiverr: Complete 2026 Comparison

 Which platform is better for custom, high-value projects?

-Does Fiverr’s 20% commission apply to tips?
+Does Fiverr’s commission apply to tips?

 This article was written by the editorial team at jobbers.io, a commission-free freelance marketplace where freelancers keep 100% of their earnings and clients pay exactly what they negotiate — with zero platform commissions on either side.
+Our editorial team specializes in freelance-marketplace fee structures, platform economics, and the global gig economy, and fact-checks figures against official sources on each update cycle.